EdmundBenedict/lordcephei.github.io/pages/asaoverview.md

 **Note**{: style="color: red"} There is also a non self-consistent implementation of Anderen's most recent basis, the `NMTO'.
-This code should largely be regarded as experimental, as there are practical pitfalls associated that haven't been fully worked out.
+This code should largely be regarded as experimental, as there are practical pitfalls associated with it that haven't been fully worked out.

 ### _The ASA Suite_